Minstel/odt-edit/README.md

 * No cycles or conditions support, like in big template engines.
 Just substitution of values.
 * One can not use placeholders like `PERSON.CONTACT`, trying to insert the whole array, casting it to string.
 Such placeholder will be ignored.
 Only the primitive values, located at the end of keypaths, are inserted into template.

+API documentation
+---

+Swagger is used for creating interactive API documentation.
+It can be accessed through `GET /api-docs`.